 Innovation

 At ARMMAN, we are building a continuous innovation process that is human-centred, data-driven, and evidence-based.
-We put the women we serve, pregnant women, mothers, and health workers at the centre of our innovation approach.
+We put the women we serve–pregnant women, mothers of infants, and health workers–at the centre of our innovation approach.

-Our iterative innovation process is creative and cost-effective, and lets us design for scale through evidence.
-We also leverage emerging technologies including Artificial Intelligence (AI) to make our programmes more engaging and effective.
+Our innovation process is iterative and cost-effective, and lets us design for scale using empathy and evidence.
+We actively leverage artificial intelligence to make our programmes more engaging and effective.

 Human-centred innovation

-We partner with academic and research collaborators to leverage emerging technologies such as AI / machine learning and large language models to make our programmes more engaging and effective.
+We partner with academic and research collaborators to make the best use of AI to make our programmes more engaging and effective

 Data-driven approach